Lincoln Trail Workforce Development Board

-Bidders are required to submit one unbound original, 10 copies and one electronic copy (email) of the proposal.
+Consultants are required to submit (one unbound original and one electronic copy) of the proposal.
 The original must contain original signatures.
-The proposal whether mailed or hand delivered, must arrive at the LTADD no later than 12:00 pm (Eastern) on May 12, 2017.
+The proposal whether mailed or hand delivered, must arrive at the LTADD no later than 12:00 pm (Eastern) on April 21, 2017.
 The proposal is to be sent to the RFP Coordinator at the appropriate address listed above.
-If mailed, the envelope should clearly be marked to the attention of the RFP Coordinator – One Stop Operator.
+If mailed, the envelope should clearly be market to the attention of the RFP Coordinator.

 Consultants mailing proposals should allow normal delivery time to ensure timely receipt of the proposals by the Coordinator.
 Consultants assume the risk for the method of delivery chosen.
 The LTADD assumes no responsibility for delays caused by any service.
 Proposals may not be transmitted using electronic media such as fax or email transmission.

 Late proposals will not be accepted and will be automatically disqualified from further consideration.
 All proposals and any accompanying documentation become the property of the LTADD and will not be returned.